gvkunchev/5x5x5_solver/README.md

 Run pustinqk.py and wait a couple of days to start producing solutions.

 The script will try to collect all possible solutions, which I believe was somewhere about 1000, if I remeber correctly.

+##### Yes, when I wrote this I didn't use any version control so there are some old version backed up and messy log files/messages everywhere.